 This is another key reason why adding a project date is recommended as opposed to leaving it as TBD.

-To quickly check in on folks who have received bookable Files from you, but haven’t yet moved forward with booking, you can click into the Proposal Sent Stage and sort the Moved column by ascending order.
-This will show you all your clients who have been sitting on a bookable file for more than a couple of days at the top.
+To quickly check in on folks who have received bookable files from you, but haven’t yet moved forward with booking, you can click into the Proposal Sent Stage and sort the Moved column by ascending order.
+This will show you all your clients who have been sitting on a bookable file at the top.

 Prioritize your project kick-offs